tasmota/docs/Sonoff-DIY.md

 - Select `Firmware flash` (`Brush machine` on newer versions of the tool)
 - Select a Tasmota binary (e.g., [`tasmota-wifiman.bin`](http://thehackbox.org/tasmota/tasmota-wifiman.bin)) or your own self-compiled binary.
 It must fit in the available free program space.
 You can use the 2.3.0 Core for this initial flash since it has the smallest program memory footprint. _**Do NOT use the tasmota-minimal pre-compiled binary**_ as it does not allow you to change any settings.

->[!INFO] You may wish to [compile your own firmware](Gitpod) with all the features you require and disabling the features you do not.
+>[!NOTE] You may wish to [compile your own firmware](Gitpod) with all the features you require and disabling the features you do not.
 This will usually result in a "full" binary that is under 500k.
 You can use the resulting firmware file instead of the pre-compiled `tasmota-wifiman.bin`.
 - Select the device in the flash pop-up and then select OK
 - Tasmota will be uploaded and started